 Required Documentation for Level 1 Open Fire

-For Level 1 Open Fire projects the following items of documentation must be submitted for review and approval by FAST.
+For Level 1 open fire projects the following items of documentation must be submitted for review and approval by the Fire Arts Safety Team (FAST).

 Burn Scenario